cohorte/cohorte.github.io/docs/1.x/what-is-cohorte/index.md

 <div class="row">
 	<div class="col-md-6">
 		<h3>Dynamic Isolation and Resilience</h3>
-		<p>COHORTE automatically prevent and correct component failures by isolating them and relanching them seperatly from others.
+		<p>COHORTE automatically prevent and correct component failures by isolating them and restarting them seperatly from others.
 Users can also define static isolates in which they put components that are guaranteede to be safe.</p>
 	</div>
 	<div class="col-md-6" >
 		<img src="what-is-cohorte-img5.png"/>